SUNSET OF FURMANKIND

 “Well, I’m done,” Dante announced to his housemates to interrupt the conversation.
 “It may have been cafeteria food, but it wasn’t bad.”

 The others indicated they had all finished with their meals as well, so they stood up with their trays and sought out the refuse bins.
 Kristen and Jenni tried not to stare, but they were both fascinated at the sight of the Furs that occupied tables throughout the cafeteria.
-The common chairs with the horizontal slots in the seat backs near the bottom cushion now made sense to them, as it allowed the furman patrons to occupy a chair without having to sit on their own tails.
+The common chairs with the horizontal slots in the seat backs near the bottom cushion now made sense to them, as it allowed the furman patrons to occupy a chair without having to sit on their own tails, but to let them dangle behind them.

 Dante did not share Barrett’s revulsion of the Furs, especially the females.
 He openly gawked at a table occupied by a fennec vixen, a lynx and two canine females.
 They were all chatting animatedly between themselves and did not see him, but Dante’s eyes were nearly bulging when he realized that all were dressed in shorts and none of them were wearing anything more than their fur on top.
 The fur was thick enough that each of them was sufficiently covered up, but the human male’s imagination filled in the details without effort.